-- Sunday Mass with Archbishop Cushley is available each Sunday at 9am.
-It is posted on our Facebook page and in the News & Events section of this website.
+- Sunday Mass Available each Sunday at 9am, celebrated by Archbishop Cushley.
+It is posted on Facebook and on this Website.

-- The Bishops' Conference of Scotland prayer booklet for when Mass cannot be celebrated publicly is available here.
+- BCOS Booklet The Bishops' Conference of Scotland prayer booklet for when Mass cannot be celebrated publicly is available here.

-- Fasting from the eucharist, by Joseph Ratzinger (Benedict XVI).
+- Eucharist Fasting from the eucharist, by Joseph Ratzinger (Benedict XVI).
 Click here.

-- How to make a spiritual communion.
+- Spritual Communion How to make a spiritual communion.
 Click here.
 The Value of Mass without the Congregation, click here.

 - Our statement on Covid-19 and safeguarding is here.

 Matthew Meade is our Director of Communications.
 You can email him on email@example.com or call 07833208211.
 Please approach your priest if your query relates to your parish.